William Borah: Hoover and FDR

 Borah hoped to be elected president in 1928, but his only chance was a deadlocked Republican convention.
 He was reluctant to support Secretary of Commerce Herbert Hoover for president, backing Ohio Senator Frank Willis instead, but after Willis collapsed and died at a campaign rally in late March, Borah began to find Hoover more to his liking.
 The Idahoan's support for Hoover became more solid as the campaign began to shape as a rural/urban divide.
 Borah was a strong backer of Prohibition, and the fact that Hoover was another "dry" influenced Borah in his support; the senator disliked the Democratic candidate, New York Governor Al Smith, an opponent of Prohibition, considering him a creature of Tammany Hall.
 Though Montana Senator Thomas J. Walsh commented on "Borah's recent conversion to Hoover", and some progressives were disheartened, Borah undertook a lengthy campaign tour, warning that he saw "the success of Tammany in national politics as nothing less than a national disaster".
 Hoover was elected and thanked Borah for "the enormous effect" of his support.
 He offered to make Borah Secretary of State, though deploring the loss to the Senate, but Borah declined.
+Borah opposed the McNary-Haugen Act as unconstitutional.

 Hoover (seated) with senators and cabinet officers, 1930.
 Borah stands directly behind his chair.

 Borah was not personally harmed by the stock market crash of October 1929, having sold any stocks and invested in government bonds.
 Thousands of Americans had borrowed on margin, and were ruined by the crash.
 Congress in June 1930 passed the Hawley–Smoot Tariff, sharply increasing rates on imports.
 Borah was one of 12 Republicans who joined Democrats in opposing the bill, which passed the Senate 44–42.
 Borah was up for election in 1930, and despite a minimal campaign effort, took over 70 percent of the vote in a bad year for Republicans.
 When he returned to Washington for the lame-duck session of the Senate beginning in December, Borah pressed the passage of legislation that would help business and suggested that members of Congress turn back their salary to the Treasury.
 The economy continued to worsen in the winter of 1931, and Borah urged relief legislation, stating that opponents argued "that for the Government to feed this woman and her sick children would destroy her self respect and make a bad citizen of her.
 Does anyone believe it?
 It is a cowardly imputation on the helpless.
 I resent it and I repudiate it."